Close Icon

 Open/Close Icon

-How will I know if my contribution makes a difference?
+How will I know if my contribution has made a difference to the services I receive?

 We are committed to sharing how customers are influencing and shaping our services.
-You can get the latest updates in Round Your Way or on our website.
+You can get the latest ‘you said, we did’ updates in our Tenant Satisfaction Measures report.

 Open/Close Icon